helvanic/react-ingredientsApp/README.md

-## React Application skeleton
+## React Ingredients application

-This is a re-usable React and SASS skeleton.
-To use it you need to clone the repository and use npm install command.

-You also need to have gulp installed (npm install -g gulp)
+This is an extremely simple React application I built to teach some friends about React.